alejandrotoledoweb/twitter_clone/README.md

 ## Description

-This is a practice on ruby on rails on how to create a twitter clone.
+This is a practice on Ruby on Rails on how to create a twitter clone.
-The goal was to create a very similar looking page as Twitter and the ability to create tweets with a personal account.
+The goal was to create a very similar-looking page as Twitter and the ability to create tweets with a personal account.
-The app does not inlcude the funcionality to follow people and to be followed.
+The app does not include the functionality to follow people and to be followed.

 ## Images